 - Things - utilize the best technologies, equipment, materials, design, etc. available to exploit change and win

-Humans are survivors - problem solvers.
+Humans are problem solvers.
 We look for ways to overcome obstacles and to create stable, secure and predictable environments that we can survive and reproduce in.
 We like efficiency, where we can solve problems, forget about them and move on to the next obstacle.
-That desire, however, is not realized in today’s reality of perpetual change.
+That desire, however, is not realized in today’s environment of perpetual change.
 Today we are bound to operate in ambiguous fast changing environments that constantly require new mindsets and strategies in order to win.
 Change is not something to be solved today.
 Change in fact, is often the energy that propels us into action.
 Big opportunities are most often found where big changes are occurring.

 As the tempo of change increases and we move beyond "human time” (i.e. biological timeframes) into “digital time” (i.e. the speed at which computers can operate), and then into “future time” (i.e. utilizing predictive analytics, machine learning and artificial intelligence), we must adopt new strategies for succeeding in rapidly changing and uncertain environments.
 That means we must no longer seek the end of change, but strategies for thriving in perpetual change.